Frequently Asked Questions (FAQs)

 At what age can my child start at KinderHaus?

-Children can begin at KinderHaus as early as 6 months of age.
+Children can begin at KinderHaus as early as 1 year old.

 Does KinderHaus use a waitlist for students whom it cannot accommodate?